irenapopova/WORKSHOPS-DCI/JS-Workshops/Object.md

     // Describe the pastry
     describe: function () {
-        var description = "The " + this.type
+        let description = "The " + this.type
         + " is a "
         + this.occasion + " pastry, has a "
         + this.flavor + " flavor, "